Tylemagne/TFM/readme.md

 5. Builds for each platform in releases (Windows, Mac, Linux... about 16 possible builds in all)
 6. Audio testing (small background track with volume slider)
 7. F12 for control/info panel, + button to hide the UI (disable canvas component) 8 .
-Mode presets.
+Mode presets (dual framerates/etc, helper bubbles).
 One click and the sliders will snap.
 9 .
 F11 for fullscreen toggle (also toggle in dashboard)
 10. Intro text fade in from black
 11. Minimal UI by default, F12 for dashboard